tebohl/Tornado-Project/README.md

 - Ishanjit Sidhu

 ## Description:
-In this project, we extracted data for Level 3 tornadoes from the last 2 months from www.ncdc.noaa.gov.
+In this project, we extracted data for NEXRAD Level-3 Radar identifying Tornado Vortex Signatures from the last 2 months from www.ncdc.noaa.gov.
 After cleaning, we stored the data in MongoDB and used a Python Flask API to power a web application (See file app.py).
 We then created several visualizations using Leaflet and Plotly that allow you to interact with the data set.

 ![methods](imgs/methods.png)